 The body makes another oxygen radical (ie, the unpaired electron is located on oxygen), superoxide (0;-).
-Superoxide is made by adding one electron to the oxygen molecule.
+Superoxide is made by adding one electron to the oxygen molecule (Fig. 3).
 It is generally poorly reactive.
 Some superoxide is made by "accidents of chemistry", in that many molecules in the body react directly with oxygen to make superoxide.
-Examples include the catecholamines, tetrahydrofolates, and some constituents of mitochondrial and electron-transport chains.
-Activated phagocytes (neutrophils, macrophages, eosinophils) generate large amounts of superoxide as part of the mechanism by which foreign organisms are subsided.
+Examples include the catecholamines, tetrahydrofolates, and some constituents of mitochondrial and other electron-transport chains.
+Activated phagocytes (neutrophils, monocytes, macrophages, eosinophils) generate large amounts of superoxide as part of the mechanism by which foreign organisms are subsided.
 During chronic inflammations, this normal protective mechanism may become damaging.
 About 1-3% of the oxygen we breathe in is used to make superoxide.
 Since human beings consume a lot of oxygen.
-Another physiological free radical is nitric oxide (NO), which is made by vascular endothelium as a relaxing factor, and also by phagocytes and in the brain.
-Nitric oxide has many useful physiological functions, but excess NO can be toxic.
-Neither superoxide nor NO is highly reactive chemically, but under certain circumstances they can generate more toxic products.
-Free radicals are dangerous because they don't just damage one molecule.
-One free radical can set off a whole chain reaction.
-When a free radical oxidizes a fatty acid, it changes that fatty acid into a free radical, which then damages another fatty acid.